Cult Classic: The show has a sizable fanbase. Most of its fans grew up with it.

 And, of course, the gooddoctor himself, Robotnik, who´s far more popular than the show itself.

 Evil Is Sexy: Catella, the co-antagonist of the episode "Zoobotnik."

-Harsher in Hindsight: "Mass Transit Trouble", an episode about Robotnik attempting to bomb three separate transit stations, feels darker than the other episodes because of this trope.
+"Mass Transit Trouble", an episode about Robotnik attempting to bomb three separate transit stations, feels darker than the other episodes because of similar bombings in real life.
 It doesn't help that Robotnik and his henchmen are far more competent than usual.

 Robotnik remarks in "Full Tilt Tails", "No wonder people say I look just like Santa Claus."
-In "Sonic Christmas Blast" three years later (with Long John Baldry reprising the role, no less), he becomes Santa Claus.
+In "Sonic Christmas Blast", he becomes Santa Claus.

 In "Lovesick Sonic", when Tails is thrown underwater, a fish asks if Tails can swim.
 He tries using his dog paddle and says, "Not very well," before flying out of the waterfall.
 Then came Sonic 3 where Tails can actually use the dog paddle to swim, but only for a short time, as he will tire himself out if he swims too hard.